SamR1/python-twootfeed/README.md

 - location (only for Twitter)
 - numbers of retweets and likes for tweets and boosts and favourites for toots
 (see examples below).
+Note: for Mastodon, the search only retrieves the toots with the keyword as hashtag

 ## Requirements